 The island was slightly smaller than Ilha de Tavira, but it was just as stunning, with its soft sand caressing the clear waters of Ria Formosa.
 I can already imagine spending a summer here away from the crowds.

 I finished the day at Cacela Velha, another fishing village set between Tavira and Vila Real de Santo António.
 The village itself is quite tiny, but it does offer great views of both the sea and the lagoons of Ria Formosa.

 The best part of Cacela Velha was its beach.
 To get there, I had to drive to Sítio da Fábrica and then wait for the low tide to cross the river.
 I arrived just in time to see the sunset and capture the stunning orange reflection in the water.

 For dinner, I visited Casa Velha, one of the few restaurants that was still open at that time of night.
 Following the staff’s recommendation, I ordered the razor clam rice as a main and finished the meal with a tasty almond pudding.

-In less than 15 minutes, I was back at Pensão Agrícola, sitting on my comfy bed and planning my trip to Olhão with the help of Algarve Lifestyle.
+In less than 15 minutes, I was back at Pensão Agrícola, sitting on my comfy bed and planning my trip to Olhão with the help of Iberian Escapes.